ctava-msft/red-teaming-agent/README.md

 For issues or questions:
 1. Check the troubleshooting section
 2. Review official Microsoft documentation
-3. Contact the AI Security team at Humana
+3. Contact your AI Security team